Dr Emily Thomas

 Previously, I studied for my PhD at the University of Cambridge (2013), and held a postdoctoral fellowship at the University of Groningen (2013-2016).
-I am an editor for the British Journal for the History of Philosophy.
+I am an editor for the British Journal for the History of Philosophy, and I sit on the Board of Advisors for the International Association for the Philosophy of Time.
+At Durham, I am a Senior Fellow of University "Castle" College.

-For further information about my research, see my personal website www.emilythomaswrites.co.uk
+For further information about my research and media work, see my personal website www.emilythomaswrites.co.uk

 - Space and time